-The figure above shows that wind power was all but absent during daylight hours on the hottest day (25th), but then suddenly increased in the evening, a phenomenon seen in many previous heatwaves.
+The figure above shows that wind power (in green) was all but absent during daylight hours on the hottest day (25th), but then suddenly increased in the evening, a phenomenon seen in many previous heatwaves.
 Demands on non-wind sources were therefore very high on Christmas day, and would have been even higher if the heatwave had fallen on working days.
 Demand on non-wind sources dropped to very low levels on 27/28th as the storm passed through.

 The following figure shows the synoptic chart for Australia for 5pm (AEDT) on Christmas day, suggesting light winds at that time in South Australia in the absence of any other influences:

 The wind power produced in South Australia is clearly influenced by the large scale synoptics, but there must be other influences that cause the rapid diurnal variations, not present in synoptic charts.

 The fluctuating wind power is now a major driver of variations in the other electricity supply components, as shown by the following two figures, for interconnector flows (positive = import), and for local conventional generators: